nl919/elec40004-2019-exam-nl919/readme.md

 with tests being developed, and code being modified/changed.
-If a bug is suddenly fixed 1 hour before the deadline, but there has been no other activity for 8 hours, it might look odd and be queried - however, such patterns would **not** be considered evidence of cheating unless there were also patterns being noticed.
+If a bug is suddenly fixed 1 hour before the deadline, but there has been no other activity for 8 hours, it might look odd and be queried - however, such patterns would **not** be considered prima facie evidence of cheating unless there were also other patterns being noticed.

 The easiest way to avoid suspicion of any form of cheating is simply to commit and push your work in progress regularly, including partial code,